V-MalM/Web-Design-Challenge/README.md

 ### Resources

-1. All the files related to the website are in the root.
+1. All the files related to the website are in [WebVisualizations Folder](WebVisualizations/)..

 2. 'WebVisualizations' folder contains Images, Resourses, Visualizations as seperate folders.